 In Ithaca, which is south of Cayuga Lake (east of Seneca) and home to Cornell University, head to Maxie's Supper Club for something a little different.
 In a large blue wood-framed house, the lively restaurant serves New Orleans cuisine with an emphasis on seafood, with dishes like chicken, andouille and crawfish gumbo, jambalaya and an extensive selection of po'boys.
 The bargain-priced wine list features local producers like Damiani and Standing Stone, among other international bottlings.

-Next on my Finger Lakes hit list: Coltivare in Ithaca, a culinary center and the restaurant of the local Tompkins Cortland Community College; Just a Taste, also in Ithaca, a tiny tapas-style restaurant that's a favorite with locals.
+Next on my to-dine list: Coltivare in Ithaca, a culinary center and the restaurant of the local Tompkins Cortland Community College; Just a Taste, also in Ithaca, a tiny tapas-style restaurant that's a favorite with locals.